friedreiss/humbike/README.md

 #HumBike
-A project by Carson McHaney, WestinMcHaney, and Owen Reiss.
+A project by Carson McHaney, Westin McHaney, and Owen Reiss.